Jurin-SK/Jurin-SK/README.md

 # Jurin-SK

-👋 Hi, I’m @Jurin-SK (Juraj Snoha) you can call me Juraj or Jurin.
+👋 Hi, I’m Juraj Snoha you can call me Juraj.
 I am from Slovakia

 # About me